awsdocs/amazon-aurora-user-guide/doc_source/postgresql-ml.md

 Parallel query processing occurs both within the database and within the ML service\.
 The number of cores in the instance class of the database limits the degree of parallelism that can be used during query execution\.
 The database server can construct a parallel query execution plan that partitions the task among a set of parallel workers\.
 Then each of these workers can build batched requests containing tens of thousands of rows \(or as many as are allowed by each service\)\.

-The batched requests from all of the parallel workers are sent to the endpoint for the AWS service \(Amazon SageMaker, for example\)\.
+The batched requests from all of the parallel workers are sent to the endpoint for the AWS service \(SageMaker, for example\)\.
 Thus, the number and type of instances behind the AWS service endpoint also limits the degree of parallelism that can be usefully exploited\.
 Even a two\-core instance class can benefit significantly from parallel query processing\.
 However, to fully exploit parallelism at higher K degrees, you need a database instance class that has at least K cores\.
 You also need to configure the AWS service so that it can process K batched requests in parallel\.
-For Amazon SageMaker, you need to configure the SageMaker endpoint for your ML model to have K initial instances of a sufficiently high\-performing instance class\.
+For SageMaker, you need to configure the SageMaker endpoint for your ML model to have K initial instances of a sufficiently high\-performing instance class\.

 To exploit parallel query processing, you can set the `parallel_workers` storage parameter of the table that contains the data that you plan to pass\.
 You set `parallel_workers` to a batch\-mode function such as `aws_comprehend.detect_sentiment`\.
 If the optimizer chooses a parallel query plan, the AWS ML services can be called both in batch and in parallel\.
 You can use the following parameters with the `aws_comprehend.detect_sentiment` function to get a plan with four\-way parallelism\.